teynav/signalApngSticker/README.md

 3. breaks gif into frames
 4. Make apng out of those frames

 How do i do this?
+(For v2 )
+1. Install above mentioned packages and python modules
+2. Copy script_v2 , bot.py , download.py to a folder.
+3. For first time you will be asked bot token and authentican info from Signal-Desktop
+4. Do you have link to Telegram-Sticker ?
+Enter it when prompted eg : https://t.me/addstickers/MsWitchCat
+5. Grab a coffee , Because you will now get link to signalstickerpack after wizardry is done !!!!

+How do i do this?
+(For v1 )
 1. Install above mentioned packages
 2. Copy your tgs into a folder
-3. Copy this script to same folder
+3. Copy this script_v1  to same folder
 4. Run it!!
 5. Wait for cpu to cook your apngs
 6. Look for all apngs in ./output/